4 interesting facts about Japanese Whisky

 Not crossing borders

 It’s getting increasingly harder to get your hands on luxury Japanese whisky if you live in a different country due to high demand and exportation rules.
-Just another reason to come down for our July Whisky Tasting event and try some of the top-shelf Japanese blends.
+Just another reason to come down to The Broadfield and try some of the top-shelf Japanese blends.

 Highball or not at all